 The most recent clinical study demonstrating eSight's efficacy was, eQuest, conducted in 2016. eQuest was an intensive cohort study that demonstrated how eSight provides an improvement to functional vision and Quality of Life, for individuals with significant visual impairment resulting from various eye conditions.
 This multi-study was conducted independently at the following preeminent low vision research and rehabilitation institutions in the United States and Canada:

 The results from eQuest provided strong objective evidence of the value of eSight in a low vision population.
 This study demonstrated significant improvements in objective visual function measures, Activities of Daily Living (ADL) performance, and most importantly, patient-reported quality of life outcomes. eQuest results also cited that there was also no degradation in mobility performance, which is a significant limitation of all other head-worn video systems.
-These results will be published in mid 2018.
+These results were published in September 2018.

 If you live in any of the countries listed above and are interested in getting eSight, please begin your eSight journey by providing us with more information.

 An eSight Vision Advocate will be happy to assist you.